Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Ends of flat surfaces

-\end{lemma} The proof is adapted from \cite[\S 6]{strebel}, where a similar normal form for meromorphic quadratic differentials (see Section \ref{subsec_normalform}) is established. \begin{proof} Choose a sufficiently small disk $D=\{|z|<\varepsilon\}$ where we pick a single-valued branch of $\log{f}(z)$ so as to define ${f}(z)^\alpha$.
-We then get a convergent power series
+\end{lemma} The lemma gives a local normal form for flat metrics around punctures.
+The proof below is adapted from \cite[\S 6]{strebel}, where a similar normal form for quadratic differentials is given (\cf Section \ref{subsec_normalform}). \begin{proof} Fix a sufficiently small disk $D=\{|z|<\varepsilon\}$, on which we pick a single-valued branch of $\log{f}(z)$ so as to define arbitrary powers of $f(z)$.
+In particular, ${f}(z)^\beta$ is well defined on $D$ and is given by a convergent series